yak6/dotfiles/README.md

 <h4>
   In this repository you can find configuration files for programs i regularly use on Unix like operating systems.

-  You can also find some useful scripts in `.local/bin/`
 </h4>

 - Configuration files for: